 |The world's first online MA in animation|

-This is a unique degree - the first of its kind - which can be undertaken by students anywhere in the world, leading to a formal qualification in the field.
-You will not only learn how to animate, but you will engage at Masters' level with the underpinning theory and structure behind the art form.
-So, what is this degree all about, and what can our new students expect?
+Students not only learn how to animate, but also engage at Masters' level with the underpinning theory and structure behind the art form.
+So, what is this degree all about, and what can our students expect?